All Episodes

 And these mass vaccinations have generated the variants.

-So that's um a long answer to your question.
+So that's a long answer to your question.

-And it's a great answer, and I I so look forward to reading your book, Overcoming the COVID Darkness, because uh you know we all want to overcome it.
+And I so look forward to reading your book, Overcoming the COVID Darkness, because we all want to overcome it.

-And and we need to know these successful treatments.
+And we need to know these successful treatments.

-What I also worry about and maybe Dr. Tyson you can address this is you know there are all these studies that show the pandemic restrictions have had a crushing effect on mental health especially among children uh you know constantly wearing masks or being isolated school closures uh kids being forced to eat outside in the cold away from others lack of socialization um should
+What I also worry about, and maybe, Dr. Tyson, you can address this, is there are all these studies that show the pandemic restrictions have had a crushing effect on mental health, especially among children.

-Mark, mdonald uh who's a child psychologist and he came out with uh with a book um that that outlines a lot of what uh what you've been saying and it's very clear um that the kids are being affected by it over 3,000
+Mark McDonald, who's a child psychologist, and he came out with a book that outlines a lot of what you've been saying.

 We've seen a huge dramatic increase in depression, anxiety.